spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/customer/company-account/managing-company-users.md

 ## Editing a company user

-To edit a company user:
+To edit a company user, do the following:
-1. On the *Overview of Company Users* page, in the _Actions_ column, click **Edit** for the user you want to update.
+1. On the **Overview of Company Users** page, in the **Actions** column, click **Edit** for the user you want to update.
 2. Update the needed values and click **Save**.

 {% info_block infoBox "Info" %}

 All values are available for modifications except for the email.
-The *Email* field is greyed out and is not available for modifications.
+The **Email** field is greyed out and is not available for modifications.

 {% endinfo_block %}